Develop a Foster/Adoptive Ministry That is Trauma-Informed

-- Fostering Hope will equip you and your church to better understand and meet the complex relational needs of foster/adoptive kids and their families of origin.
+Fostering Hope will equip you and your church to better understand and meet the complex relational needs of foster/adoptive kids and their families of origin.
 By doing so, ministries will be more effective and will sustain over the long-term.
-FHA has many tools that can be accessed through our services or we can equip the church to provide the support.

 5 Areas of Need in Foster Care

 Where can your church help?
 Read about the 5 needs.

 For information and resources for ministry development contact:

 We want to help you get started in building a trauma-informed foster and adoptive ministry in your church.